 - a.
 Licensure.
-Upon the order of the applicable state agency suspending or imposing conditions or restrictions on a Practitioner's license, the Practitioner shall immediately and automatically be suspended from the staff and practicing in the Hospital. - b.
+Upon the order of the applicable state agency suspending or imposing conditions or restrictions on a Practitioner's or APP's license or Practitioner's or APP's license has expired, the Practitioner shall immediately and automatically be suspended from the staff and practicing in the Hospital. - b.
 Drug Enforcement Administration (DEA) Number.
-A Practitioner whose DEA certification/number or equivalent state credential is revoked or suspended or voluntarily relinquished shall immediately and automatically be suspended from the staff and practicing in the Hospital, until such time as the registration is reinstated. - c.
+A Practitioner or APP whose DEA certification/number or equivalent state credential is revoked, suspended, voluntarily relinquished, or has expired shall immediately and automatically be suspended from the staff and practicing in the Hospital, until such time as the registration is reinstated.

+- c.
 Medical Records.
 Failure to complete medical records within the prescribed time and in accordance with the procedure specified in the Medical Staff Rules and Regulations shall result in an automatic suspension of Privileges except for previously scheduled procedures and patients admitted prior to the automatic suspension.
 This automatic suspension shall be lifted immediately upon completion of all outstanding incomplete medical records. - d.
 Professional Liability Insurance.
-Failure to continuously maintain or to provide proof of professional liability insurance upon request in the amount and kind as specified by the Board from time to time shall result in an automatic suspension of the Practitioner's Medical Staff appointment and Privileges.
+Failure to continuously maintain or to provide proof of professional liability insurance upon request in the amount and kind as specified by the Board from time to time shall result in an automatic suspension of the Practitioner's or APP's Medical Staff appointment and/or Privileges.
 This automatic suspension shall be lifted immediately upon obtaining the requisite professional liability insurance and provision of satisfactory proof of such insurance to the Hospital. - e.
 Failure to Pay Dues.
 Failure to pay Medical Staff dues within a timely manner shall result in an automatic suspension of Privileges except for previously scheduled procedures and patients admitted prior to the automatic suspension.
-This automatic suspension shall be lifted immediately upon receipt of payment in full of all dues owed.
+This automatic suspension shall be lifted immediately upon receipt of payment in full of all dues owed. - f.

-- f.
 Medicare/Medicaid Suspension.
-A Practitioner's Medical Staff appointment and Privileges shall be automatically suspended in the event Medicare, Medicaid or any other governmental health care program suspends the Practitioner from participation in such program. - 7.4-2 Impact of Automatic Suspension/Limitation.
+A Practitioner's or APP's Medical Staff appointment and/or Privileges shall be automatically suspended in the event Medicare, Medicaid or any other governmental health care program suspends the Practitioner or APP from participation in such program. - g.
+Failure to appear/cooperate.
+Failure of a Practitioner or APP to appear at any meeting with respect to which he/she was given such special notice and/or failure to comply with any reasonable directive of the MEC shall, unless excused by the MEC upon a showing of good cause, result in an automatic suspension of all or such portion of the Practitioner or APP's clinical privileges as the MEC may direct.

+7.4-2 Impact of Automatic Suspension/Limitation.

-Except as otherwise provided above, during such period of time when a Practitioner's appointment and/or Privileges, as applicable, are suspended or limited he/she may not, as applicable, exercise any Prerogatives of appointment or any Privileges at the Hospital, participate in on-call coverage, schedule surgery, otherwise provide professional services within the Hospital for patients, or admit patients under the name of another Practitioner.
+Except as otherwise provided above, during such period of time when a Practitioner's or APP's appointment and/or Privileges, as applicable, are suspended or limited he/she may not, as applicable, exercise any Prerogatives of appointment or any Privileges at the Hospital, participate in on-call coverage, schedule surgery, otherwise provide professional services within the Hospital for patients, or admit patients under the name of another Practitioner.